Prabhjot-khera/Prabhjot-khera/README.md

 # 💫 About Me:
-I am a mechatronics engineering student at the University of Waterloo Interested in full stack development as well as all things robotics I am currently working on delving deeper into data structures and learning front-end development with Javascript and React<br>
+I am a mechatronics engineering student at the University of Waterloo<br>
+Interested in full stack development as well as all things robotics<br>
+I am currently working on delving deeper into data structures and learning front-end development with Javascript and React<br>